-- 1. DO NOT operate the oven empty.
-The microwave energy will reflect continuously throughout the oven causing overheating and damage, if food or water is not present to absorb energy. - DO NOT store flammable materials next to, on top of, or in the over - DO NOT dry clothes, newspapers or other materials in the oven, or use newspaper or paper bags for cooking. - 4.
-DO NOT hit or strike Control Panel.
+- DO NOT operate the oven empty.
+The microwave energy will reflect continuously throughout the oven causing overheating and damage, if food or water is not present to absorb energy. - DO NOT store flammable materials next to, on top of, or in the oven

+- 4. DO NOT hit or strike Control Panel.
 Damage to controls may occur. - DO NOT use recycled paper products unless the paper product is labeled as safe for microwave oven use.
 Recyled paper products may contain impurities which may cause sparking.